cmusser/boss/README.md

 in design and implementation.
 It used to have a webserver frontend, the idea being that one started processes individually via REST requests.
-Aside from the potential for security problems (like, don't just run this bound to an Internet-exposed address), individual launching didn't actually add much value.
+Aside from the potential for security problems (like, don't just run this bound to an Internet-exposed interface), individual launching didn't actually add much value.
 If you want to start processes in an ad hoc manner, just start them by hand.

-As for the implementation, it included a Hyper-based webserver and was pre-`async/.await`, so the the asynchronous aspects of the program were harder to read.
+As for the implementation, it was pre-`async/.await`, so the the asynchronous aspects of the program were harder to read.

 ## Future
 This could evolve into an something that could be used instead of `systemd`